-All Partnership staff involved in provision of developmental screening, referrals to BabyNetand the local school district, and participation in development of initial Individualized Family Service Plans and, for children three to five years of age, Individual Education Plans shall:
+All Partnership staff involved in provision of developmental screening, referrals to BabyNet and the local school district, and participation in development of initial Individualized Family Service Plans and, for children three to five years of age, Individual Education Plans shall:

 - i.
-Possess the minimum qualifications of an Associate Degree and 3 years' experience (course work contributions i.e. pPsychology, sociology, data management, etc.) - ii.
-Successfully participate in training in use of developmental screening tool(s) through either South Carolina First Steps, or the Team for Early Childhood Solutions (TECS) at the USC School of Medicine, or other qualified personnel. - ii.
-Successfully complete "BabyNet Basics", the online training course offered by TECS 2.0 of the University of South Carolina's Team for Early Childhood Solutions. - iii.
-Successfully complete the training content related to screening and development of Individualized Family Service Plans through the Team for Early Childhood Solutions, USC School of Medicine - iv.iii.
-Attend local early intervention system meetings, also known as BabyNet Coordination site and intranet.
+Possess the minimum qualifications of an Associate Degree and 3 years' experience (course work contributions i.e. psychology, sociology, data management, etc.) - ii.
+Successfully participate in training in use of developmental screening tool(s) through either South Carolina First Steps, the Team for Early Childhood Solutions (TECS) at the USC School of Medicine, or other qualified personnel. - iii.
+Successfully complete "BabyNet Basics", the online training course offered by TECS 2.0 of the University of South Carolina's Team for Early Childhood Solutions.
 Work cooperatively with local SPOE offices, including attending regional coordination team meetings when available.